 Grossley Hall.
 The administration and classroom building is a two-story structure.
-Located in this structure are offices of the President; the Dean; the Registrar; the Director of Admissions; Director of Counseling Service; the Business Manager; the Director of Student Personnel and Placement; the Faculty; Audio-Visual Aids Center; Foreign Language Laboratory; classrooms; the Child Development Laboratory; and the campus bookstore.
+Located in this structure are the officers of the Administration, the Audio-Visual Aids Center; Foreign Language Laboratory; classrooms; the Child Development Laboratory; and some faculty offices.

 Memorial Hall.
-Among the largest of the College's structures is this modern, well-equipped center for health, physical education, and recreation where an indoor swimming pool and gymnasium are maintained for use by the Department of Health and Physical Education.
-Faculty offices and classrooms are also located in Memorial Hall.
+Among the largest of the College's structures is this modern, well-equipped center for health, physical education, and recreation where an indoor swimming pool and gymnasium are maintained for use by the Department of Health and Physical Education Faculty offices and classrooms are also located in Memorial Hall.